66HEX/lunarbase/README.md

 # Start LocalStack for S3 testing (required for file upload functionality)
 ./start-with-localstack.sh

-# Start the backend server
+# Start the backend server with CLI
+cargo run serve
+# OR for development with custom settings:
-cargo run
+cargo run serve --host localhost --port 3001

 # In a separate terminal, start the admin interface
 cd admin-ui